devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 In summary, NumPy is a crucial library for scientific computing in Python, providing efficient data structures, vectorized operations, mathematical functions, and interfaces for working with arrays and matrices.
 Its performance and integration with other scientific libraries make it an essential tool for numerical and scientific computing tasks in Python.

-## 21) What is SciPy, and how does it extend the functionalities of NumPy?
-OR How can SciPy be used for integration optimization, and other scientific computations?
+## <mark> 21) What is SciPy, and how does it extend the functionalities of NumPy?
+OR How can SciPy be used for integration optimization, and other scientific computations? </mark>

 #### What is SciPy?